sajjadh47/adv-geoip-redirect/README.md

 ## Changelog

+### 2.0.0
+- Geo Location Db updated to the last version.
+Compatibility check for wp v6.7!

 ### 1.0.7
 - Plugin crash fix for old PHP version.
 It will work now for php starting 7.2